fetchai/docs-archived/docs/ledger/ml-introduction.md

 Nodes are positions in the graph which know from which other nodes to draw inputs.
 They are able to perform forward and backward computation according to a particular operation, or `Op`.

 Each node is associated with a particular `Op` and this defines the specifics of what happens whenever the forward or backward methods are called.
-Often the forward method calls upon an existing maths function from the math library; for example the addition `Op` called on the math library implementation of `Add`.
+Often the forward method calls upon an existing maths function from the maths library; for example the addition `Op` called on the maths library implementation of `Add`.
 The backward method computes the gradient associated with the forward operation given a particular error signal.

 ## Ops